 Keesha qualified as a solicitor on 15th February and is going from strength to strength.
 Other court users have said they cannot believe she is so recently qualified and she is a very capable member of our strong team.
-This has been enhanced significantly by Caroline McGann becoming a duty solicitor with us and will strengthen again with Catherine Tuckwood who starts on 1st April.
+This has been enhanced significantly by Caroline McGann, Catherine Tuckwood and Nisha Raikundalia.
+Kevin has also recently qualified and is making excellent progress.

 We have commenced the new criminal contract from 1st April 2017.
 This will run for at least three years so provides certainty to clients and staff that we are here to help.

 We are involved in a number of serious, high profile cases that will come to trial later this year.
 We will keep you posted on the results as they unfold.
 We are continuing to receive good results at both Crown Court and the magistrates courts both with victories on trials and good sentences.
 Liam recently won a Conspiracy to Supply Drugs case where the co-defendants had pleaded guilty and those representing the co-defendants were critical of us running a trial.
 Think we got it right!

 In the last month both Dan and Liam have won sex cases.
 R v M and R v H were both men accused of sexual offences who were not only at risk of imprisonment but obviously personal destruction.
 These cases were hanging over their heads for a lengthy period awaiting trial and now, thanks to our team, they can try and put this very stressful part of their lives behind them.

 If a conviction in your case rested wholly or partially on the reliability of forensic tests, it is essential that you seek further legal advice.

 While the Crown Prosecution Service will be carrying out a review into criminal cases, this will take a considerable period of time, and many will question whether the body that brought the prosecution in the first place is ideally placed to make decisions as to the safety or otherwise of a conviction.